Adam Miel Zebelian

 Adam’s wide-ranging prosecutorial experience enables him to uniquely serve his clients’ emotional and financial needs.
 Working closely with victims of domestic violence gives Adam a unique perspective on intrafamily relations and abuse and the complex issues involved.
 Prosecuting financial and violent felony matters taught Adam the importance of preparedness and attention to detail throughout every stage of litigation.
 Adam’s sensitivity, good nature, and open mind allow his clients to have a sense of ease during one of the most difficult times of their lives.

 After joining Schiller DuCanto & Fleck, Adam continues his dedication to community service.
 For the last several years, Adam has volunteered for the Chicago Metropolitan Battered Women’s Network (“Network”), organizing and executing its annual fundraiser as host committee chair.
 In 2015, the Network recognized Adam by presenting him with the 2015 Outstanding Partnership award.
 Adam has lectured at Chicago – Kent College of Law regarding the unique challenges faced by LGBTQ domestic violence survivors.
-Adam also serves on the Board of the Lesbian and Gay Bar Association of Chicago; the Jr. Board of the Chicago Lighthouse; the Board of Trustees for Chicago House and Social Service Agency; and is currently the Chair of the Chicago Bar Association Young Lawyers’ Section Criminal Law Committee.
-Adam is also a founding member and president of the National LGBT Prosecutors Association and founding member and board member of Stonewall Sports Chicago.
+Adam also serves on the Board of the Lesbian and Gay Bar Association of Chicago; the Jr. Board of the Chicago Lighthouse; the Board of Trustees for Chicago House and Social Service Agency; and is currently the Co-Chair of the Chicago Bar Association Young Lawyers’ Section Family Law Committee and past Chair of the Criminal Law Committee.
+Adam is also a founding member and board member of Stonewall Sports Chicago.

 Adam received his B.S. from Michigan State University and J.D. from Penn State University – The Dickinson School of Law.